plone/plone.staticresources/README.rst

 Prior to Plone 5.2, they were located in ``static/`` directory of ``Products.CMFPlone`` package.

 .. note::
-  A note on yarn: We require the use of yarn, because it supports installing packages in a custom named directory, which npm doesn't.
+  A note on yarn: We require the use of yarn, because it supports installing packages in a custom named directory, which npm doesn't (even using ``--prefix``, ``node_modules`` is hardcoded).
   Our package directory is located at: ``src/plone/staticresources/static/components``.